Recycling & REUSE Resources AT CJ

 - Desk top and laptop computers -- FREE!

-- REMEMBER, NO TVs or monitors accepted with broken or cracked screen glass or tube
+- TVs (all sizes including console) -- FREE!
+REMEMBER, no TVs or monitors accepted with broken or cracked screen glass or tube

 - Cell phones/PDAs/smart phones -- FREE!